Training Program

 1. Orientation

 This is a critical first experience which occurs prior to the beginning of Fall semester.
 Interns get to know Center staff, services, policies and procedures, physical facilities and equipment, and the structure of the internship requirements.
 Interns also begin to integrate into the University community, meet other Division staff and graduate assistants, and develop a greater awareness of the community roles of the Counseling Center and the Division of Student Affairs.
-Additionally, interns are provided intensive training in a variety of clinical areas in which they will begin to practice (e.g. crisis intervention, consultation/outreach, group counseling, clinical assessment, clinical documentation, and managing multiple roles).
+Additionally, interns are provided intensive training in a variety of clinical areas in which they will begin to practice (e.g. crisis intervention, consultation/outreach, group counseling, clinical procedures and documentation, and managing multiple roles).

 2. Clinical Seminar/Group Leadership Supervision:

 Clinical Seminar is co-facilitated by the Clinical Director and the Training Director and utilizes a group/peer supervision format to discuss clients and clinical issues, alternative theoretical perspectives and interventions, and professional/ethical dilemmas.
-This seminar alternates every other week with Group Leadership Supervision facilitated by the Group Coordinator which focuses on interns' leadership of interpersonal process psychotherapy groups.
+This seminar alternates every other week with Group Leadership Supervision facilitated by the Group Coordinator which focuses on interns' leadership of interpersonal process psychotherapy groups and psychoeducational groups.

 3. Intern Seminar